konstanzer/Ace_versus_Ace/README.md

 ## Baseball Savant

 BaseballSavant.MLB.com is MLB.com's clearinghouse for Statcast data.
 It reports measurements (raw numbers from the on-field action) and metrics (combinations of raw measurements into useful numbers) and provides a real-time game feed with tracking data.
 Baseball Savant includes a search tool to create custom queries and download the output as .csv files.
 However, for hypothesis testing and modeling purposes, it is useful to have an observation for each pitch and the website does not offer this functionality.
 A query for all pitches thrown by Gerrit Cole in the Statcast era, for example, returns only a total count and summary statistics.
 Fortunately, the site allows web scraping with a simple change to the URL on the search tool page.
 Adding `csv?all=true` to the beginning and `type=detail` to the end will automatically download a .csv file with individual observations.
 These files must be broken up by for general datasets by changing the `team` and `Sea` parameters.
 Looping through the database in this way, I was able to download all pitching Statcast data (2015-2020, 1.7GB) in about 30 minutes with a high-speed internet connection (~80 Mbps.)
-I did not download offensive data.

 (As a possible alternative, an API for this data is available at sportradar.com.
 However, I did not have success using my trial key and did not pursue the matter further given the ease of scraping the data.)